 - Acceptors in Colorado were more likely to enjoy the fine arts and describe themselves as creative.

 - When compared to Rejecters, Consumers in both Colorado and California say they enjoy outdoor recreation at a higher rate — 50 percent for Colorado Consumers compared to 36 percent for Colorado Rejecters, and 57 percent for California Consumers compared to 26 percent for California Rejecters.

 Nurturing and Volunteers

 - In California, 60 percent of Consumers agree that they are nurturing people, compared to 41 percent of Rejecters.
 Also, 38 percent of Consumers say they volunteer their time to help others, compared to 25 percent of Rejecters.

 The study includes a wealth of additional data that support the portrait of the cannabis consumer as, in general, more content with life and well-adjusted in society than those who steer clear of cannabis.

 Cannabis consumers are far removed from the caricatures historically used to describe them,” said Linda Gilbert, head of the consumer research division at BDS Analytics.
 “In fact, positive lifestyle indicators like volunteering, socializing, satisfaction with life and enjoyment of exercise and the outdoors are highest among cannabis consumers, at least in Colorado and California.”

 The consumer research division is examining the diversity of the cannabis consumer market, consumption practices, attitudes and lifestyles.
-It looks closely at exactly who is buying cannabis; for what reasons they are smoking leaf or concentrates, nibbling on sativa gummy candies, or rubbing CBD-rich lotions onto aching elbows; and how they arrive upon their consumption and shopping decisions.
+It looks closely at exactly who is buying cannabis; for what reasons they are smoking leaf or concentrates, nibbling on sativa gummy candies, or rubbing CBD-rich lotions from a CBD Manufacturer onto aching elbows; and how they arrive upon their consumption and shopping decisions.